 - Remove from the oven to a cooling rack.
 For best results, allow cooling fully for 2 hours before serving.
 It's not easy to wait, but this will make all the difference in texture and taste.

-- Yield: This dough will yield four about 1-pound loaves.
+- Yield: This dough will yield about four 1-pound loaves.

 - Store the remaining dough in the refrigerator with lid attached loosely.
 The dough will remain useful for up to 14 days.
 And expect the flavor to develop and improve during this time!